Complete the survey to review the design options and provide feedback. The survey is open until February 24, 2026.

 A new 700 m2 parkette (about the size of three tennis courts) is coming to 76 Coral Gable Dr. as part of the red oak heritage tree designation under Forests Ontario’s Heritage Tree Program.
-Due to the existing site limitations and restrictions, community engagement for the parkette design is limited to stakeholder interviews, which will occur when the design is available.
+Due to the existing site limitations and restrictions, community engagement for the parkette design is limited to a public meeting and online survey.

-• Winter 2026: Community engagement, City Council approval of demolition permit and house demolition
+• Winter 2026: Tree trimming, community engagement, obtain Community Council approval for the demolition permit and complete the house demolition

 The timeline is subject to change.